History of Western civilization: World War I

 The war had cost millions of lives and led many in the West to develop a strong distaste for war.
 Few were satisfied with, and many despised the agreements made at the end of the war.
 Japanese and Italians were angry that they had not been given any new colonies after the war, and many Americans felt the war had been a mistake.
 Germans were outraged at the state of their country following the war.
 Also, unlike many in the United States had hoped for, democracy did not flourish in the world in the post-war period.
-The League of Nations, an international organization proposed by American president Woodrow Wilson to prevent another great war from breaking out, proved ineffective, especially because the isolationist United States ended up not joining.
+The League of Nations, an international organization proposed by American president Woodrow Wilson to prevent another great war from breaking out, proved ineffective, especially because the United States Senate stopped Wilson White House from ratifying U.S. membership.

-Inter-war years: 1918–1939
+Interwar years: 1918–1939

-United States in the inter-war years
+United States in the interwar years

 After World War I, most Americans regretted getting involved in world affairs and desired a "return to normalcy".
 The 1920s were a period of economic prosperity in the United States.
 Many Americans bought cars, radios, and other appliances with the help of installment payments.
 Also, many Americans invested in the stock market as a source of income.
 Movie theaters sprang up throughout the country, although at first they did not have sound.
 Alcoholic beverages were outlawed in the United States and women were granted the right to vote.
 Although the United States was arguably the most powerful nation in the post-war period, Americans remained isolationist and elected several conservative presidents during this period.

 In October 1929 the New York stock market crashed, leading to the Great Depression.
 Many lost their life's savings and the resulting decline in consumer spending led millions to lose their jobs as banks and businesses closed.
 In the Midwestern United States, a severe drought destroyed many farmers' livelihoods.
 In 1932, Americans elected Franklin D. Roosevelt president.
 Roosevelt followed a series of policies which regulated the stock market and banks, and created many public works programs aimed at providing the unemployed with work.
 Roosevelt's policies helped alleviate the worst effects of the Depression, although by 1941 the Great Depression was still ongoing.
 Roosevelt also instituted pensions for the elderly and provided money to those who were unemployed.
 Roosevelt was also one of the most popular presidents in U.S. history, earning re-election in 1936, and also in 1940 and 1944, becoming the only U.S. president to serve more than two terms.